stephenrong/mutation-paper/README.md

 - mu_sims_matrix.R is used to preprocess ERM rates from Carlson et al. Nat.
 Comm.
 2018 into mutation rate profiles with varying levels of mutational bias (output files are already included in data/ folder).

-- mu_sims_module.py is a module containing functions for loading requisite data of ERM rates, EI scores, and Grantham scores, generating random sequences, and for performing simulations.
+- mu_sims_module.py is a module containing functions for loading requisite data of ERM rates, EI scores, and Grantham scores, generating random sequences, performing simulations, and tracking summary statistics.

 - mu_sims_random.py, mu_sims_exon.py, mu_sims_intron.py specify the simulations based on random sequences, human exonic sequences, and human intronic sequences (only used to compute intronic mean ERM rate and mean EI score).